rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    you give it your network password and it downloads the latest software for itself.

-0. Just like a Roku box, you register your device on our website to establish a secure encrypted connection between the cloud and your Sentry box.
+0. Just like a Roku box, you register your device to establish a secure encrypted connection between the cloud and your black box. ***

-0. The Sentry box has its own web server to provide you a
+0. After you set your mobile phone on the same wi-fi network as the box, you can claim ownership of devices it communicates with.
-   <strong>web page GUI</strong> to set preferences
+   (The box has its own <strong>web server</strong>) ***

-   for each device it communicates with.
+0. You can also configure <strong>preferences</strong> for how the system works. ***

-0. In the Sentry box, what we call <strong>receiver</strong> software periodically retrieves data from the cloud.
+0. In the box, what we call <strong>receiver</strong> software periodically retrieves data from the cloud.

 0. When conditions and preferences allow,